tryscer/flock/flock-music.md

 The crowd cheers–
 ​	“Have you ever heard a crowd so loud?”
 Alice shouts.
 Her eyes are twinkling.
 I hold her and kiss her, gently, lovingly, and the taste of that one kiss will stay in my mouth for the rest of my life.

+*(Heath, why don't you sing one?
+Come on, Heath, give us a number...)*

+We walk towards the stage.
+You almost can't see the cars now, the crowd is so thick.
+Every now and then we see someone standing on their car, as if on an island in a deep sea.
+I say, "Do you think Cindy got rid of the Sevens?"
+​	"I'm sure she did," Alice says, pulling on my hand.
+"Come on!
+I want to be where it's at..."
+​	On the truck bed, it seems Vilma and Babatunde are trying to convince Heath into doing something.
+Mucho comes over holding a microphone stand and puts it in front of Heath's face.
+We're not far off from the makeshift stage now, and we can hear Heath clearly now, not through the little drive-in speakers...

+*(Alright, alright...
+Ladies and gentleman, this is a song dear to my heart - it's also Elvis's greatest hit - let's take it away in C-major, Baba, try to follow my rhythm...)

+*(ta-TAta-TA!)*

+Heath jabs the piano keys four times and the crowd grows silent.
+We watch with baited breath: Heath takes his time.
+​	Then, his fingers start traveling